-Style versatility and comfort are the most favorable characteristics of the Lacoste Hydez that it gets warm reception both from the male and female consumers.
+Style versatility and comfort are the most favorable characteristics of the Lacoste Hydez as it gets warm reception both from male and female consumers.
 The touch of class and athleticism is evident in its cleanly assembled leather upper matched with a classic rubber sole.
-As with comfort, its well-ventilated interior lined with a textile that’s complemented by a reasonably cushioned footbed leaves a lasting positive impression to its wearers.
+As with comfort, its well-ventilated interior lined with a textile that’s complemented by a reasonably cushioned footbed leaves a lasting positive impression on its wearers.

 Lacoste was born in 1933 alongside the birth of the tennis polo, a loose garment utilizing pique cotton.
 The shirt’s embroidered reptile logo was readily associated with Rene as he used to be called the Crocodile, representing his dexterity in playing the sport.